Project Safe Flight

 5/ IF YOU FIND A STUNNED BIRD

-It is important to get a stunned bird to a federally licensed avian wildlife rehabilitator as soon as possible These birds may seem to wake up after a short period of time, but they can succumb to head trauma or internal bleeding from the collision even after 24 hours.
+It is important to get a stunned bird to a federally licensed avian wildlife rehabilitation facility as soon as possible.
+These birds may seem to wake up after a short period of time, but they can succumb to head trauma or internal injuries from the collision even after 24 hours.

 6/ Help us make Alabama’s cities safer for birds